-The Group Principal and CEO and senior management team receive reports setting out key performance and risk indicators and consider possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
-The Group Principal and CEO, Senior Management Team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.
+The senior management teams receives reports setting out key performance and risk indicators and considers possible control issues brought to their attention by early warning mechanisms, which are embedded within the departments and reinforced by risk awareness training.
+The senior management team and the Audit Committee also receive regular reports from internal audit and other sources of assurance, which include recommendations for improvement.

 The Audit Committee's role in this area is confined to a high-level review of the arrangements for internal control.
 The Corporation's agenda includes a regular item for consideration of risk and control and it receives reports thereon from the Senior Management Team and the Audit Committee.
 The emphasis is on obtaining the relevant degree of assurance and not merely reporting by exception.
-At its meeting on 9 December 2021, the Corporation carried out the annual assessment for the year ended 31 July 2021 by considering documentation from the senior management team and internal audit, and taking account of events since 31 July 2021.
+At its meeting on 15 December 2022, the Corporation carried out the annual assessment for the year ended 31 July 2022 by considering documentation from the senior management team and internal audit, and taking account of events since 31 July 2022.